2403 Russell Long Blvd

 |Information on special classes:||

 Classes cover the core subjects: language arts, social studies, math, and science.
-Students also participate in a weekly communication class that helps with social and job communication skills.
+Students also participate in a weekly communication class with communication disorder majors that helps with social and job communication skills.

 |Time spent only with other students in this program:||About 75% of the time|